F.A.Q: we answer your questions

 This dedicated week facilitates access to free screening in Luxembourg, without a prescription, for the main STIs (HIV, hepatitis B and C, syphilis, chlamydia and gonorrhoea).

-Why is it important to be screened?
+Why is it important to get tested for STIs?

 STIs are not necessarily symptomatic and may go unnoticed.
 Screening is therefore the only way to know your status vis-à-vis an STI.
 This allows to avoid potentially serious consequences but also to break the chains of transmission of these diseases.